hyperledger/fabric-samples/full-stack-asset-transfer-guide/docs/ApplicationDev/01-FabricGateway.md

 For security, client applications should connect only to Gateway peers within their own organization or, if the client's organization does not host their own peers, to Gateway peers of a trusted organization.

 The following diagram demonstrates recommended practice for enabling access to an organization cluster through a single endpoint address while maintaining high availability.
 This use of a load balancer or ingress controller as a proxy in front of a set of internal endpoints is commonly used when deploying Web or Application servers, so this pattern is well established.
-The gRPC communication between client and Gateway atually uses HTTP/2 as its transport.
+The gRPC communication between client and Gateway actually uses HTTP/2 as its transport.

 ![Fabric Gateway deployment](../images/ApplicationDev/fabric-gateway-deployment.png)